 Even if you don’t know it by name, you’ve probably seen examples of content marketing before.
 It does a lot of the heavy lifting in public relations and search engine optimization.

-What Is Data Content?
+What Is Data Content and Its Primary Types

 There are two primary types of content you can put to work for your data business: paid and free content.
 Paid content is information products like e-books, reports, white papers, software, ads, online courses or market research.